Selim Melhame Pasha: Later life

 Melhame joined forces with Baalbek's Greek Catholic Yusuf Mutran Efendi, and founded the Beirut Port and Dock Company, contributing 100,000 francs, and became the ruler of the earldom of Perthuis and M. Raymond.
 Later, it also received the concession of the Damascus–Aleppo–Birecik railway and the Beirut–Damascus steam trams.
 These various jobs brought him about a million francs.

 In 1892, Melhame was a candidate for the governorship of Lebanon, with the support of the Sublime Porte and the Sultan, but his candidacy was rejected.

 On 13 February 1893, Melhame was appointed as the Minister of Trade and Agriculture of the Ottoman Empire.
 During his time as minister, Melhame was responsible for the renewal of trade agreements, the stock exchange business in Galata, the consolidation of Ottoman rent, the porcelain factory established in Yıldız Palace, and sensitive duties with ambassadors.

 By 1908, his fortune had exceeded ten million francs.

 In 1909, after Abdul Hamid II was deposed, he fled to Italy with his brother Necip, and settled in Sanremo, where he also died in 1937.

 Personal life

-In 1881, Melhame married Aimée Crespin (the daughter of Alexandre Crespin, who was a merchant and consul of the France in Istanbul), and brought her 500,000 francs as a dowry.
+In 1881, Melhame married Aimée Crespin (the daughter of Alexandre Crespin, who was a merchant and consul of the France in Istanbul).
 Their children were: